 At Maddie's Fund, we believe tracking your statistics is vital to the success of any organization.
 Your numbers tell where you've been, where you are and where you want to go.
 Additionally, we believe in transparency.
 The best way to tell your community what you are doing is to post your statistics and lifesaving percentage on your website.
 If your community knows what you are doing, they will be better able to support you in becoming volunteers, fosters, donors or adopters.

-To be eligible for Maddie's Fund's grants, you must post your annual animal statistics and your lifesaving percentage and how it was calculated on your website.
-The link to where they're both posted on your website needs to be included in your grant application.
+To be eligible for Maddie's Fund's grants, you must post your annual animal statistics, your lifesaving percentage and the formula for how it was calculated on your website.
+The link to where they're all posted on your website needs to be included in your grant application.

 Your lifesaving percentage represents the number of animals being saved by your organization.
 There are a number of different calculations.
 You can refer to the Asilomar Accords Live Release Rate, the ASPCA's Live Release Rate, the ASPCA's Save Rate, a euthanasia rate or any other calculation you like.
 You can use whichever calculation you prefer, as long as you post both the percentage and how it was calculated on your website.

 Why do I need to post both my statistics and my lifesaving percentage?

 We think it's very important to share your data and your lifesaving percentage together.
 The lifesaving percentage on its own doesn't tell the complete story, but if it's posted with your data, people can see the whole story.
 Plus, it's important to share your lifesaving percentage alongside your data so people don't have to calculate it themselves.

 What information do I put on the application?